Heart Disease: Children’s Research Network

 For Mendoza, in addition to this increase, “there should be an investment to stimulate the public inquirysuch as scholarships, since most research projects are aimed at development of new drugs and are sponsored by pharmaceutical industryleaving aside other types of projects”, such as the approach to congenital heart disease in children.

 Regarding the internal situation of the different Spanish hospitals, Mendoza assures that “looking at the rest of the Pediatric Cardiology and Congenital Heart Disease units, I consider that they all lack the same thing: funding for research.”
-However, he affirms that “in the daily care of the patient, the hospital centers are moderately well endowed, despite the fact that it could be improve and renewas needed in ECO appliances and, above all, in imaging techniques“.
+However, he affirms that “in the daily care of the patient, the hospital centers are moderately well endowed, despite the fact that it might be improve and renewas needed in ECO appliances and, above all, in imaging techniques“.

 Constancio Medrano: “I propose a public-private collaboration with the companies that have the best technology”